elewa-academy/Fundamentals/07-tdd-katas/README.md

     2. List each test case and what you did to pass it
     3. Include your passing code as a snippet
     4. Describe & include your refactored code as a snippet
+3. Request code reviews for each finished TDD repo.

-3. Build a gallery page to feature your Katas and put it up on your portfolio.
+A usual, build a gallery page to feature your Katas and put it up on your portfolio.

 Challenge: